CambridgeComputing/Get-Serial/README.md

 Fetches serial numbers from remote machines given hostnames or OU path.

 ## Functions
-There are two functions avaialble in this module.
+There are two functions available in this module.

 The first, Get-Serial, is intended to fetch the serial number or remote computers.
 The parameter -ComputerName can be one name, or a comma-separated list of names.
 The object returned contains the computer name and its serial number.